 Working from holiday – your employer may not thank you

-Research from RSM UK’s ‘The Real Economy’ report found that 33% of organisations are responding to staffing challenges by allowing employees to work remotely outside of the UK, in a bid to combat recruitment and retention issues in a tight labour market.
+Research from RSM UK’s ‘The Real Economy’ report found that 33% of organisations are responding to staffing challenges by allowing employees to work remotely outside the UK, in a bid to combat recruitment and retention issues in a tight labour market.

 While employers may be focused on recruiting and retaining their workforce through overseas working offerings to mitigate labour challenges in the short term, the complexity of the tax, administrative and legal issues which may arise should be carefully considered before permitting such arrangements.